 According to a survey published in International Food and Agribusiness Review, 25% of US consumers think that locally grown food is all organic.
 And 2 out of 3 consumers think organic food is produced with no pesticides whatsoever.
 See a full review of the study here.
-While synthetic pesticides are banned from organic farming, there is a list of numerous pesticides that are allowable through the National Organic Program.
+While most synthetic pesticides are banned from organic farming, there is a list of numerous pesticides and non-agricultural products that are allowable through the National Organic Program some of which are synthetic.
+For example, you can add carrageenan and still call your product organic.
 Additionally, if you stick to just certified organic, you may be missing out.
 A study out of Perdue University cites that of the producers using organic practices in the US, nearly three quarters choose not to get certified.

 Perhaps you don’t mind non-organic food, but you do look for all-natural food.
 You may have trouble with that too.
 Many food industry leaders have noted that “all-natural” has lost some of its appeal to consumers.
 It is starting to be seen less on packaging with other marketing buzz words taking their place such as pure and simple or the phrase “nothing artificial.”
 Let’s face it, unless what you’re eating looks the same as it did when it was picked from the ground or tree or bush, it isn’t natural, and certainly not ALL natural.
 The phrase “all-natural” is a marketing term that large companies use to capture the artisanal category.